jamesgpearce/confess/README.md

     NETWORK:
     *

 You can also set the user-agent header of the request made by PhantomJS to request the page, in case you're serving mobile apps off similar entry-point URLs to your desktop content.

 ## Installation & usage

 The one and only dependency is [PhantomJS](http://www.phantomjs.org/).
-Install this, and ensure it's running by trying out some of its example scripts.
+Install this, and ensure it's all good by trying out some of its example scripts.

 Then, assuming <code>phantomjs</code> is on your path, and from the directory containing <code>confess.js</code>, run tasks with:

     > phantomjs confess.js URL [UA [TASK]]

-Where <code>URL</code> is mandatory, and points to the app you're analyzing. <code>UA</code> is the user-agent you'd like to use, and which defaults to PhantomJS' WebKit string. <code>TASK</code> is the type of analysis you'd like confess.js to perform, but right now it can only be <code>manifest</code>, the default.
+Where <code>URL</code> is mandatory, and points to the app you're analyzing.
+<code>UA</code> is the user-agent you'd like to use, and which defaults to
+PhantomJS' WebKit string. <code>TASK</code> is the type of analysis you'd like confess.js to perform, but right now it can only be <code>'manifest'</code>, the default.

 The results go to standard out, but of course you can pipe it to a file.
-If you want to create a cache manifest for an app, this is typically called <code>app.manifest</code>:
+If you want to create a cache manifest for an app, this is typically called
+<code>app.manifest</code>:

     > phantomjs confess.js http://functionsource.com > app.manifest

 You would then need to attach add this file to your app, and reference the manifest in the <code>html</code> element:

     <!DOCTYPE html>
     <html manifest="app.manifest">
         <head>

 (And ensure that the manifest file gets emitted from your web server with a content type of <code>text/cache-manifest</code>.)

 Note that if your app has any errors, or produces any console output of its own, this will also appear in the upper part of the manifest.
 You may need to edit the file manually to remove that, otherwise you'll probably end up with an invalid manifest file format.